radcarver/ud036_StarterCode/README.md

 Using the existing instances of Movie in the entertainment_center.py code, create a new instance of movie.Movie.
 Be sure to add the instance to movie_list

 ### Credits
--Created as part of project 1 in the Udacity Fullstack Nanodegree -Frontend code provided by Udacity
+* Created as part of project 1 in the Udacity Fullstack Nanodegree
+* Frontend code provided by Udacity
--Poster images from wikipedia
+* Poster images from wikipedia
--Trailers from YouTube
+* Trailers from YouTube